 Transfer credits accepted at EMU are used to calculate the student’s remaining eligibility under the maximum time frame and included in the completion rate calculation.
 Transfer credits accepted at EMU are counted as both attempted and earned in the calculation of completion rate.
 Transfer courses are not used in the calculation of cumulative EMU GPA.

 Students who had extenuating circumstances which resulted in failure to maintain SAP may appeal the cancellation.
+Examples of extenuating circumstances could include injury or illness, death of an immediate relative, or other special circumstances.
 An appeal may be submitted to the Office of Financial Aid Review Committee no later than the following dates:

 - Receiving aid in Summer 2018, appeal by May 7, 2018

 - Receiving aid in Fall 2018, appeal by September 10, 2018